Prefab Sprout: Unreleased material

 Several interviews have described a significant vault of unreleased material, credited either to Prefab Sprout or to McAloon himself.
 Crimson/Red was based on tracks from the vault, and Let's Change the World with Music was released in a form that was substantially similar to its 1993 demo form.

-On 10 December 2018, Paddy McAloon featured in an interview on the Today programme on BBC Radio 4.
-McAloon said that Sony would be making further releases, and that since 2013 he had been working on an album of unreleased material, 'Femmes Mythologiques', to be issued in September 2019.
+On 10 December 2018, Paddy McAloon did an interview on the Today programme on BBC Radio 4.
+McAloon said that Sony would be making further releases, and that since 2013 he had been working on an album of unreleased material, Femmes Mythologiques, to be issued in September 2019.
 During the radio appearance, he played a segment of a song called "Cleopatra".

 Band name

 Several inaccurate stories have circulated about the origins of the band's unusual name.
 According to the Guinness Book of British Hit Singles & Albums, the band's name was a mondegreen from the song "Jackson" ("We got married in a fever, hotter than a pepper sprout"), misheard by frontman Paddy McAloon.
 McAloon has maintained that the name was entirely made-up, stating in a 1984 interview; "I was asked about the name so many times I used to invent stories about it.
 The truth of the matter is that I made it up.
 Around that time all the groups were supposed to mean something ... and when you are 13 you think it's profound, that there must be some secrecy.
 I liked the idea and so thought of two odd words, put them together and have kept it, basically because it reminds me of how I used to look at things".